Parvovirus in dogs is a viral illness that is highly contagious. The virus can exhibit itself in two forms:

 Diagnosis of Parvovirus in Dogs

 Diagnosing parvovirus in dogs can be a challenge as the signs are similar to other diseases that can cause vomiting and diarrhoea.
-You will need to provide your vet with the entire medical history of your pup.
+You will need to provide the vet with the entire medical history of your dog.
 It is vital to retrace your dog’s steps for potential exposure and contamination.
 The following are ways to diagnose CPV:

 - Physical exam